CesarCasanova/lumen-crud-generator/README.md

 ## Usage

-`php artisan make:crud myModelName [-r|--create-routes]`
+`php artisan make:crud myModelName [-r|--create-routes] [-m|--use-middleware]`

-The command always created CRUD controller for model, the rest depends on the provided options.
+The command always created CRUD controller for model, the rest depends on the provided options:
+ * `-r|--create-routes` adds CRUD routes to routes file
+ * `-m|--use-middleware` uses [RestObjectFetch middleware](https://github.com/WRonX/Lumen-RestObjectFetch-middleware) in controller and routes (see middleware page to learn more)

 ## Contributing